srbanton/CleanData_CourseProj/Codebook.md

 * subject_train.txt
 * subject_test.txt

-The activity_labels.txt file contains the activity names that correspond to the numeric codes input into the "y-" files.
+The activity_labels.txt file contains the activity names that correspond to the numeric codes input into the "y-" files as shown in the table below.

 | Numeric Code     | Activity             |
 |:----------------:|:--------------------:|